brendon/acts_as_list/README.md

 [![Gem Version](https://badge.fury.io/rb/acts_as_list.svg)](https://badge.fury.io/rb/acts_as_list)

 ## ANNOUNCING: Positioning, the gem
-As maintainer of both Acts As List and the Ranked Model gems, I've become intimately aquainted with the strengths and weaknesses of each.
+As maintainer of both Acts As List and the Ranked Model gems, I've become intimately acquainted with the strengths and weaknesses of each.
 I ended up writing a small scale Rails Concern for positioning database rows for a recent project and it worked really well so I've decided to release it as a gem: [Positioning](https://github.com/brendon/positioning)

 Positioning works similarly to Acts As List in that it maintains a sequential list of integer values as positions.
 It differs in that it encourages a unique constraints on the position column and supports multiple lists per database table.
 It borrows Ranked Model's concept of relative positioning.
 I encourage you to check it out and give it a whirl on your project!